-Verified 02 July 2021 - Legal and Administrative Information Directorate (Prime Minister)
+Verified 02 July 2021 - Directorate for Legal and Administrative Information (Prime Minister)

-No, the regulations do not require the employer to pay the employee a seniority bonus.
+No, the regulations do not require the employer to pay a seniority premium to the employee.

-However, the payment of a seniority bonus must be paid to the employee only if it is provided for under one of the following conditions:
+However, the payment of a seniority premium must be paid to the employee only if it is provided for in one of the following conditions:

-The amount of the seniority bonus can be, for example:
+The amount of the seniority premium may be, for example:

 - A lump sum

-- A percentage of the basic salary or the total gross salary or the conventional minimum wage
+- A percentage of the base wage or the total gross wage or the agreed minimum wage

-This bonus is in addition to the basic salary and must be shown separately on the payslip.
+This premium is in addition to the base salary and must be shown separately on the pay slip.

 If payment of the premium is due and the employer refuses to pay it, the employee may seize the prud'homme council to assert his rights.